 It is used as an aide for constipation, gastritis, stomach ulcers, canker sores or mouth ulcers, and also for relief of menstrual cramping.
 As well it is frequently used to relieve symptoms of bronchitis or the common cold, and can be found in many over the counter cough syrups, and lozenges.

 Studies are currently being conducted to see if Glycrrhiza could prove beneficial in the treatment of HIV and Genital Herpes.
 So far the results are showing positive results.

 It is always best when looking into alternative health therapies to consult with your local doctor to insure that participating in that treatment will be of benefit to you.
 Always research and be aware of the medications, herbs and alternative therapies that you are considering undertaking.
 Most herbal and alternative treatments are not federally regulated and as such can prove harmful or even fatal if used incorrectly.

 Red Licorice is Not Plant Based it is a True Candy

 Red Licorice is Very Different from Black

 It turns out that the red variety of this treat isn't a licorice product at all.
 It really is candy.
 It does not contain the potentially harmful effects that black licorice may contain because it is made from artificial flavorings of cherry, strawberry, or raspberry, rather than from the root of the glyrrhiza glabra plant.
 It is a true sweet candy treat made from sugars or syrups.

 Licorice is not without its negative health affects and most people are unaware of the ill effects that can occur from consuming this sweet treat on a regular basis.

-As another means of avoiding the harmful effects of Glycrrhizic acid, the anise plant which has similar flavoring to licorice, is now often used in food products in combination with licorice, or to completely replace the use of licorice.
+As another means of avoiding the harmful effects of Glycrrhizic acid, the anise plant which has a similar flavor is now often used in food products in combination with or to replace its use.